 Writing my little poem was a wonderful distraction from the pain and discomfort I was experiencing in the aftermath of the night before.
 It was fun and felt weirdly freeing from the shackles of chronic illness.

 My husband was my sounding board/editor and as I let the lines flow, we had a good laugh throughout the process.
 Something we both needed and was healing and soothing in so many ways.

-The first line of my poem was really triggered by the memory of a night time prayer I would say before bed as a little girl.
+The first line of my poem was really triggered by the memory of a night time prayer.
+I would say this every night as a little girl, kneeling at the side of my bed.
 There are a few versions but this is the one taught to me: